core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **SIDs as identityref**

-Assuming that the identity “iana-if-type:ethernetCsmacd” (SID 1179) is assigned to leaf "/interfaces-state/interface/type" (SID 1528).
+This example represents the encoding of identity "ethernetCsmacd" (SID 1179) assuming the base identity "interface-type"(SID 1500).

 CBOR diagnostic notation: -349